granule-project/granule-project.github.io/projects.md

 controlled and described by a graded modal type system.
 This approach can then be combined with other kinds of graded modality to explain the role of data across multiple levels of a staged compilation pipeline.

+### Grade-directed compilation and verifying optimisations

+Graded types provide the opportunity to capture program properties at the type level, akin to internalising a static analysis.
+This aids the programmer in reasoning about their programs, but can also provide benefits to the compiler: the information in grades can be used to direct compilation.
+This project would develop a compiler for Granule (or a similar language with graded types) that uses the type information to perform optimisations, e.g., leveraging linear types and bounded-reused modalities to statically de-allocate memory and use mutation where possible, or using security modalities to change how binaries are compiled to obscure data and data structures.
+An additional, or alternate, project is to push grades into a semantics in order to verify compiler optimisations at the semantic level.
+Initial work suggests that graded structures in semantics (e.g. graded monads and graded comonads) can allow common optimisations to be proved correct in a unified way at the denotational level, allowing a new compiler verification technique.
+There is a lot of work to be done here.